 Sanitary districts are empowered to acquire, maintain and operate sewer, drainage and/or refuse collection facilities.
 They may incur bond indebtedness, enter into contracts, borrow money and charge service rates.
-Cayucos Sanitary District provides wastewater service to the community of Cayucos which entails collecting wastewater within the community and conveying it through a main line to the Wastewater Treatment plant located on Toro Creek Road.
+Cayucos Sanitary District provides wastewater service to the community of Cayucos which entails collecting wastewater within the community and conveying it through a main line to the Water Resource Recovery Facility located on Toro Creek Road.
 The District’s wastewater system encompasses five lift (pump) stations and approximately 23.1 miles of gravity collection sewers.

 The District is governed by a Board of Directors consisting of five members who are elected by popular vote for terms of four years.
-Administration is carried out through a staff of six, including three field personnel and two office personnel, and led by a contracted Engineer/District Manager.
-As a complement to the staff, the District maintains Legal Counsel.
+Administration is carried out through a staff of eight: three field personnel, two office staff, two plant operators and led by a contracted Engineer/District Manager.
+As a complement to the staff, the District maintains Legal Counsel and auditing services.

-On October 22, 1953 the District advertised for bids for construction of a collection system designed by Daniel, Mann, Jonson & Mendenhall, and the successful bidder, Coastal Pipeline Contractors, was awarded a contract at a special meeting on December 29, 1953.
+On October 22, 1953, the District advertised for bids for construction of a collection system designed by Daniel, Mann, Jonson & Mendenhall, and as the successful bidder, Coastal Pipeline Contractors was awarded a contract at a special meeting on December 29, 1953.

 By means of a quitclaim deed from the County of San Luis Obispo dated May 18, 1953, the Cayucos Sanitary District became owners of 40% and the Morro Bay Sanitary District 60% of Blocks 28A and 28B and 28C on Atascadero Beach Road as a site for a sewage treatment plant.